osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 <h1>Campus Cyberinfrastructure Award Recipients Power the Open Science Grid</h1>

+OSG partners with many campuses across the US, including many [Campus Cyberinfrastructure (CC*)](https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=504748) awardees, to help them share their resources at a regional and national level.
+The campuses actively contributing CC*-funded resources are shown in the map below; every month, we are working to help more awardees contribute:

 <iframe width="100%" height="500px" frameBorder="0" src="https://map.opensciencegrid.org/map/iframe?view=CCStar#38.61687,-97.86621|4|hybrid"></iframe>
-The map above shows the CC* campusus contributing to the Open Science Grid that have their compute entry point in place with the OSG.
-(Additional campuses  onboarding to the OSG are not yet displayed).

 <h2>292 Million Core Hours Contributed by CC* Campuses</h2>

-Campus Cyberinfrastructure (CC*) award recipients provide a tremendous value to the Open Science Grid in support of scientific research.
-In 2020, campuses with a CC* award contributed over <a href="https://gracc.opensciencegrid.org/d/000000074/gracc-home" target="_blank"> <b>292 millon core hours to researchers using distributed high throughput computing (dHTC).</b></a> These campus cyberinfrastructures supported over 186 scientific research projects in fields of study such as medical sciences, evolutionary sciences, bio statistics, physics and many more.
+CC* award recipients provide a tremendous value to the Open Science Grid in support of scientific research.
+In 2020, campuses with a CC* award contributed over <a href="https://gracc.opensciencegrid.org/d/000000074/gracc-home" target="_blank"> *292 millon core hours to researchers using distributed high throughput computing (dHTC)*</a> ; these include both resources funded by CC* and other facilities on-campus.
+These campus cyberinfrastructures supported over 186 scientific research projects in fields of study such as medical sciences, evolutionary sciences, bio statistics, and physics.
 This campus support thoughout the United States contributed to the advancement of science and to researchers both on and off their campuses.

-The type of inquiry that these award winners supported ranged broadly; a small sampling includes:
+The type of inquiry that these award winners supported ranged broadly; a sampling includes:

 - COVID-19 research
 - virtual screensing for pain relief compounds
 - light production in heavy-ion collisions